microsoft/vcpkg-docs/vcpkg/produce/publishing-to-a-git-registry.md

 ## 1 - Create a vcpkg registry using Git

-vcpkg's Git-based registries are actually just Git repositories with a specific layout that vcpkg understands.
+vcpkg's Git-based registries are Git repositories with a specific layout that vcpkg understands.

 Initialize a Git registry: